jsteenkamp/orbital-site/pages/other/about.md

 - GitHub: [jsteenkamp](https://github.com/jsteenkamp)
 - LinkedIn: [johansteenkamp](https://www.linkedin.com/in/johansteenkamp/)

-I get stuck in and show people how to plan, build, and ship products together.
+I roll up my sleeves, get stuck in, and show people how to plan, build, and ship products together.

 ## My approach to just about everything